 11. Labor Policies and Practices

-In 2019, the International Labor Organization estimated unemployment at 2.8 percent.
-That figure, however, is artificially low due to government make-work programs that absorb excess labor.
-The labor market includes many skilled and experienced workers, and the educational level of the population is among the top 10 in North America, according to the Human Development Index, though there is a gap between official literacy statistics and functional literacy.
-In 2019, youth unemployment rate (15-24 years of age) was estimated at 6.41 percent.
+The labor market includes many skilled and experienced workers, and the educational level of the population is among the top 10 in North America, according to the Human Development Index, although there is a gap between official literacy statistics and functional literacy.
+In 2020, the International Labor Organization’s estimate of unemployment was 4.5 percent, while youth unemployment rate (15-24 years of age) was estimated at 11.17 percent in 2020.
+Information on the informal economy is not widely available.

-Trinidad and Tobago is a net importer of expatriate labor, including doctors, nurses, construction workers, and extractive industry specialists.
+TT is a net importer of expatriate labor, including doctors, nurses, construction workers, and extractive industry specialists.
 There are surpluses of accountants and attorneys and shortages of unskilled workers for the hospitality, retail, and agriculture sectors.
-The government subsidizes tertiary-level education for citizens whose income falls within a minimum range.
-The Multi-Sector Skills Training Program provides training in construction and hospitality and tourism for eligible citizens of Trinidad and Tobago.
-The government also encourages continuing learning opportunities for the disadvantaged via the Skills Training Program, which develops skills that can aid in the creation of home-based production of goods and services and employment generation.
+The GoTT subsidizes tertiary-level education for citizens whose income falls within a minimum range.
+The Multi-Sector Skills Training Program provides training in construction and hospitality and tourism for eligible citizens of TT.
+The GoTT also encourages continuing learning opportunities for the disadvantaged via the Skills Training Program, which develops skills that can aid in the creation of home-based production of goods and services and employment generation.

-There is no government policy requiring hiring of nationals, though it is encouraged, particularly in the energy sector.
+There is no government policy requiring hiring of nationals, although it is encouraged, particularly in the energy sector.

 There are no restrictions on employers adjusting employment to respond to fluctuating market conditions via severance.
 Labor laws differentiate between layoffs and firing.
-The Retrenchment and Severance Benefits Act provides guidance on who is entitled to receive what based on specific circumstances.
+The Retrenchment and Severance Benefits Act provides guidance entitlements based on specific circumstances.
 Severance pay is usually only paid to retirees and workers who have been made redundant.
 An employer is not required to pay severance to workers if everyone is severed, since the business is being closed.
-If, however, only a portion of the workforce is rendered redundant, the employer must pay severance.
+However, if only a portion of the workforce is rendered redundant, the employer must pay severance.
 Unemployment insurance does not exist for workers who have been laid off for economic reasons, but programs designed to help job seekers get employed as quickly as possible are available.
 Due to the COVID-19 pandemic, the government instituted a 3-6-month unemployment benefit program for those laid off.

 Labor laws are not waived in order to attract or retain investment.
 There are no separate labor law provisions for special economic zones, trade zones, or free ports.